-- Aging seniors continue to want to remain at home or a retirement setting as long as possible. - One in 5 seniors over the age of 80+ have complex care needs that currently can only be safely met in longterm care.
-Expanding home and community care, primary care, mental health and addiction supports, rehabilitative services, and caregiver supports is key. - Of those entering long term care: - 60% of new residents require a high level of care. - 75% residents have three or more different medical conditions. - 89% of people need support with activities of daily living.
+- Aging seniors continue to want to remain at home or a retirement setting as long as possible. - One in 5 seniors over the age of 80+ have complex care needs that currently can only be safely met in long-term care.
+Expanding home and community care, primary care, mental health and addiction supports, rehabilitative services, and caregiver supports is key. - Of those entering long term care in 2021/22: - 60% of new residents require a high level of care. - 75% residents had three or more different medical conditions. - 89% of people needed support with activities of daily living.